Astronaut sets U.S. space record as 3 return to Earth

 “No one deserves to go home to their families more than you,” the space station’s new commander, Denmark’s Andreas Mogensen, said earlier this week.

 Prokopyev told ground controllers throughout the descent that all three were feeling good.
-They experienced more than four times the force of gravity as their capsule streaked through the atmosphere and came to a touchdown in the barren Kazakh steppes.
+They experienced more than four times the force of gravity as their capsule streaked through the atmosphere and came to a touchdown in the barren Kazakh steppes, ending up on its side.
 Helicopters moved in with recovery crews to fetch the astronauts.

-“Rubio’s record ride comes to an end,” NASA commentator Rob Navias said from Mission Control in Houston.
+“It’s good to be home,” Rubio said after being pulled from the capsule.

 Rubio, 47, an Army doctor and helicopter pilot, said at a news conference last week that he never would have agreed to a full year in space if asked at the outset.
 He ended up missing important family milestones including the oldest of his four children finishing her first year at the U.S. Naval Academy and another heading off to West Point.

-Rubio said the psychological aspect of spending so long in space was tougher than he expected.
+Rubio had said the psychological aspect of spending so long in space was tougher than he expected.
+He may hold on to this record for a while.

-“Hugging my wife and kids is going to be paramount, and I’ll probably focus on that for the first couple days,” he said.

-Rubio may hold on to this record for a while.
 NASA has no plans as of now for more yearlong missions.

 It was the first spaceflight for Rubio and Petelin, 40, an engineer.
 Prokopyev, 48, an engineer and pilot, has now pulled two long station stints.